newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Submit Application and Pay

 Once issued, licenses must be used anywhere within the state before expiration.
 However, licenses have a 24-hour waiting period, meaning the applicant must wait a day before getting married.
 Marriages do not have to be done immediately.
 A New York marriage license remains valid for sixty days, the only exception being licenses issued to active military personnel, which remain valid for 180 days.
+Applicants who are unable to access online forms may submit their application in writing or in person.

-Who can obtain Marriage Records in New York?
+Who Can Obtain Marriage Records in New York?

-Can You Lookup Online Marriage Records For Free in New York
+Can You Lookup Online Marriage Records For Free in New York?

 Is New York a Common Law State for Marriage?

-New York does not allow the creation of common law marriages within its borders.
-However, it recognizes the validity of any common-law marriage created in states that recognize this type of union.
+No. New York does not allow the creation of common law marriages within its borders.
+Notwithstanding, it recognizes the validity of any common-law marriage created in states that recognize this type of union.
 As of 2024, common law marriages are fully or partially recognized in over a dozen US states, including Colorado, Iowa, Kansas, Oklahoma, Rhode Island, and Texas.

 Couples in an established common-law marriage are entitled to all the rights of a formal marriage, including the right to spousal support, inheritance, and property division (in the event of a separation).